mobxjs/mobx/docs/refguide/computed-decorator.md

 In such cases it will be suspended.

 This automatic suspension is very convenient.
 If a computed value is no longer observed, for example the UI in which it was used no longer exists, MobX can automatically garbage collect it.
 This differs from `autorun`'s values where you must dispose of them yourself.
-It sometimes confuses people new to MobX, that if you create a computed property but don't use it anywhere in a reaction, it will not cache it's value and recompute more often than seems necessary.
+It sometimes confuses people new to MobX, that if you create a computed property but don't use it anywhere in a reaction, it will not cache its value and recompute more often than seems necessary.
 However, in real life situations this by far the best default, and you can always forcefully keep a computed value awake if you need to by using either [`observe`](observe.md) or [`keepAlive`](https://github.com/mobxjs/mobx-utils#keepalive).

 Note that `computed` properties are not enumerable.
 Nor can they be overwritten in an inheritance chain.